 - heavy bleeding during or in between periods

-Doctors don’t know exactly what causes bowel endometriosis or other forms of the disease.
+Doctors don’t know exactly what causes bowel endometriosis or other forms of the condition.

 Other possible causes include: